Definitions

 Read and Publish (R&P) agreement

-Contracts entered into by institutions and publishers wherein institutions pay for both read access to specified subscription journals and for affiliated academics to publish open access in those journals.
-The publishing component may be uncapped (unlimited) or capped (limited) and may cover only a select titles list from the publisher.
-In many cases, the agreements only cover select hybrid journals, with APCs still being levied for open access journals.
-These agreements are sometimes called transformative agreements when they aim to transform the publisher’s underlying business model to make their journals fully open access.
+The open access publishing component may be uncapped (unlimited) or capped (limited).
+It may cover only a select titles list from the publisher, or select imprints.
+In many cases, the agreements only cover select hybrid journals, with publishing fees still being levied for open access journals.

 Repository